2014 Odesa clashes: Hretska Square clashes

-Escalation into clashes

-This rally was attacked by a 300-strong mob of Odesskaya Druzhina (Одесская дружина) members armed with bats and firearms at Hretska Street.
+This Ukrainian Unity rally was attacked by a 300-strong mob of Odessa Militia/Odesskaya Druzhina (Одесская дружина) members armed with bats and firearms at Hretska Street.
 Police did not attempt to separate the two rallies from one another.

 As reported by the Council of Europe, police officers made little, if any, effort to intervene and stop the violence, and video footage gave rise to allegations of collusion between the police and anti-Maidan protesters (para.
 20 and 78).
 Another circumstance which raised suspicion was that police officers put red adhesive tape around their arms, as did anti-Maidan protesters, to identify themselves (para.
 79).
 The UN Human Rights Monitoring Mission in Ukraine also reported an inadequate police presence to ensure security.
 Some 700 police officers were deployed at the stadium, a further 100 officers followed the pro-unity rally, a few dozen were deployed at Kulykove Pole; about 100 officers were standing by in the vicinity.